c00rni/c00rni.github.io/resume.md

 # Volunteerism

 **Cyber Patriot**
-- Explain cybersecurity challenges to enterprises and strengthen the bond between the army and the civilians.
+- Popularize cybersecurity challenges and strengthen the bond between the army and the civilians.

 **Brazilian jiu-jitsu Association**
 - Active member of GTA - Brazilian Jiu Jistu association of Troyes.